GenomicsAotearoa/RNA-seq-workshop/docs/2_qualityassessment.md

 ```bash
 module load FastQC/0.11.9
 ```

+!!! warning "Warning"
+    module name used for `module spider` is case insensitive.i.e. `fastqc` will respond and show the available modules matching the string.
+However, module name for `module load` command is case sensitive.
+Therefore, we recommend copying and pasting the name/version of it from the spider list

 !!! hint "Load all modules at once"

     There is a file named ***rsmodules.sh*** which is a shell script to load the required modules at once.
 Running <br>`source ~/RNA_seq/rsmodules.sh` command will execute it.